RobotLabLTH/skiros2/README.md

 To use SkiROS you must have [ROS](https://wiki.ros.org/ROS/Installation) installed on your machine.

-Also, it is highly recommended to download the [standard skill library](https://github.com/RVMI/skiros2_std_lib).
+You must include this package in your catkin workspace and compile with catkin.
+Also, it is highly recommended to include in the catkin workspace the [base skill set](https://github.com/RVMI/skiros2_std_lib).

 SkiROS is compatible with Ubuntu 16.04/ROS Kinetic, Ubuntu 18.04/ROS Melodic and Ubuntu 20.04/ROS Noetic, python 2 and 3.